 In your appeal, write down which decision you are not satisfied with, and why and how you want it to be changed.
 If you have any documents that you didn’t submit earlier, you can supplement your case with them.

 The decision can be changed if new information comes in or if the Embassy considers the decision to be wrong.
-In that case you will be notified, and the entry visa placed in your passport.
+In that case you will be notified and informed to bring your passport to the Embassy to get a sticker in the passport.

 After the case has been handed over to the court, all questions about the case should be addressed to them.
-You find their contact information here:
+You find their contact information on their website.

-For more information you can visit Swedish Migration Agency website.
+For more information you can visit the Swedish Migration Agency's website.